Educational Access Scheme

 The Educational Access Scheme (EAS) can help you if you have experienced circumstances that negatively affected your most recent studies.

 If you are assessed as eligible for an adjustment to your OP or rank under EAS, this will be combined with other adjustments for which you are eligible.
 Please check with the institution you are applying to for the maximum adjustments allowable.

 If you are eligible for the Financial Hardship category, you may also get financial assistance from institutions, such as scholarships or bursaries.

 You can apply for EAS if you are applying for tertiary study through QTAC.

-EAS may not be able to compensate you for things such as:
+EAS will not be able to compensate you for things such as: